KTK Martial Arts is renowned for the quality of its instructors and excellent teaching techniques.

 Sensei Adamira Tijerino-Aubé loves teaching karate and assisting all of the students in achieving their goals.
 She trains regularly with Master Yutaka Katsumata Sensei and has participated in several international seminars.
 Her previous teaching background as a Criminology professor enables her to teach in an engaging and structured manner.
 She also founded the KTK Aylmer dojo in September 2016.
 Adamira is passionate about finding ways to maximize the full individual potential of each student.

 The KTK instructors train under Sensei Sylvain Aubé.

-They also follow the teachings of Sensei Yutaka Katsumata at seminars and camps in the dojo and throughout the province of Quebec.
+They also follow the teachings of different experts at seminars and camps at the local, national and international level.